khandrew221/Final-Year-Data-Analysis-Project/README.md

 # Final Year Data Analysis Project

 A final year project investigating two datasets for connections, worked and presented using **Python** (inc. pandas, NumPy, matplotlib, and folio libraries) and **Jupyter** notebooks.
 A third data set (UK regional border GeoJSON polygons) was then required for the purposes of presenting the data.
 The datasets were acquired from the UK government (gov.uk).
+The questions, methods and datasets were a personal choice within the constraints of having to compare two datasets and incorporate k-means clustering.

+## Skills Demonstrated

+- JSON data acquisition via a public API
+- Data cleaning and shaping
+- Data analysis
+- Data mining via k-means clustering
+- Data presentation

 ## Report Summary